![]() |

 stand out from others.
 Be sure to use a ruler for straight lines.
 Use a coin

-or a template for a circle.
-Neatness is very important.
+picture serves as a good diagram.
 (D) The PROCEDURE.
 This section should summarize the steps you executed in

 performing the experiment.
 The procedure should have enough detail that a literate